libertysoft3/saidit/README.md

 - Use a firewall
 - Run chat stuff as a different unix user
 - Get a real SSL certificate https://certbot.eff.org/
+- If you want email, install something like postfix and enable `reddit-job-email` in `/etc/cron.d/reddit`

 ---